Bachelor of Science, Major in Environmental Science (Pollution Abatement)

 1

-MATH 1420 suggested if eligible; otherwise, take MATH 1314.
-MATH 1420 satisfies 3 semester credit hours of the Core Curriculum requirement for Component Area II (Mathematics) and 1 semester credit hour for Core Curriculum Component Area IX.
+MATH 1420 is suggested, if eligible; otherwise, take MATH 1314.
+MATH 1420 satisfies three semester credit hours of the Core Curriculum requirement for Component Area II (Mathematics) and one semester credit hour for Component Area IX (Component Area Option).

 2